conleym/mac-setup/README.md

 ## How do?

 1. Run `ansible-playbook -K playbook.yml` (omit `-K` if you're set up with passwordless `sudo` or whatever).
+1. The following `tags` are defined:
+    - ports
+    - tex
+    - emacs

 ## What it does

 1. Install MacPorts and a configurable list of ports/variants.
 1. Install MacTeX.
+1. Install XQuartz.
 1. Download and copy apps from a configurable list of disk image URLs.
 1. Install apps from a configurable list of App Store apps (using `mas`).
 1. Install a configurable list of python3 packages using `pip3`.